Room Reservations: Who

 the operator must be an MIT AV employee.

-In 3-133, an employee from AV or the Architecture Department must
+In 3-133, someone from AV or the Architecture Department must be

-equipment is also available.
-For information on having an IAP activity
+is also available.
+For information or having an IAP activity videotaped

-videotaped for archival purposes OR for information on producing
+for archival purposes OR for information on producing a video for

-a video for use during your activity, contact: Video Productions
+use during your activity, contact: Video Productions Services (9-234,